nodatime/nodatime/www/unstable/userguide/offset-patterns.md

 Custom Patterns
 ---------------

-The following custom offset pattern characters are supported for local times.
+The following custom pattern characters are supported for offsets.
 See [custom pattern notes](text.html#custom-patterns) for general notes on custom patterns, including characters used for escaping and text literals.

 <table>